Featured site: Find out what are the trending items on Amazon.com!

 1. The second pregnancy can be very different from the first

-Sounds obvious, but it’s natural to subconsciously expect the same kind of symptoms, same birthing experience the next time around… and while that’s possible, it’s far more common to have differences between the pregnancies.
+Sounds obvious, but it’s natural to subconsciously expect the same kind of symptoms, same birthing experience the next time around… and while that’s possible, it’s far more common to have differences in second pregnancies compared to the first.
 Which brings us to the next point:

 2. You still need to care for yourself properly as you did with the first pregnancy